clojure/clojure/clojure.markdown

 [cgg]: http://groups.google.com/group/clojure

 <h2 id="quickstart">Quick Start</h2>
-In the directory you expanded `clojure.zip`:
+In the directory in which you expanded `clojure.zip`, run:

 <pre><code>
 java -cp clojure.jar clojure.lang.Compiler src/boot.clj
 </code></pre>

 This will bring up a simple read-eval-print loop (REPL).
-Much of Clojure is defined in Clojure itself (in `boot.clj`), so the first thing you need to do is load the `boot.clj` file included in the `src` directory of distribution, either on the command line (as above) or as follows:
+Much of Clojure is defined in Clojure itself (in the `boot.clj` file included in the `src` directory of distribution), so the command-line argument is needed to do is load it.

-<pre><code>
-(load-file "/your/path/to/src/boot.clj")
-</code></pre>

-After boot.clj is loaded you will have the language as described herein fully available.
+When boot.clj is loaded you will have the language as described herein fully available.

 Try:

 <pre><code>
-(+ 1 2 3)
+user=> (+ 1 2 3)
+6

-(. javax.swing.JOptionPane (showMessageDialog nil "Hello World"))
+user=> (. javax.swing.JOptionPane (showMessageDialog nil "Hello World"))
 </code></pre>

 <h2 id="reader">Reader</h2>